Game Preview: Condors v Canucks, 7 p.m.

 • Discuss this story on the American Hockey League message board...

-- Blue Jackets Assign Defenseman David Jiricek to Monsters - Cleveland Monsters
+- Blue Jackets Recall Defenseman Nick Blankenburg from Monsters - Cleveland Monsters

-- Tucson Roadrunners Weekend Guide: Cast Your Spells at Harry Potter Night - Tucson Roadrunners

 - Game Preview: Condors v Canucks, 7 p.m. - Bakersfield Condors